LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/initialize_run.rst

 ------------------------

 Switch to :guilabel:`Initialize Run`.
-This widget helps the user to create run directories which in this case initiates a coupled B2.5 with EIRENE case for case C-mod.
+This widget helps the user to create run directories which in this case initiates a coupled B2.5 with Eirene case for case C-Mod.

 .. image:: initialize_run_1.png
    :align: center